ulivz/jira/README.md

 JIRA itself provides a lot of valuable functions，e.g. **Scrum boards**, **Kanban boards**, **Agile reporting** etc. Surely, this project wasn't a duplicated wheel, It implements a small function that JIRA hasn't implemented at present, which I called `"State Report"`。

 `"State Report"` stems from the needs of international team cooperation.
 Suppose there are the following scenes: you are the lead of a multinational technical team.
-You and your technician are in City A, and your demand side (usually a PM or PD) is in City B, which is 8 time zones away from City A. then you will face a problem —— **How to tell the PM about the latest ticket's progress every day?**.
+You and your technician are in City A, and your demand side (usually a PM or PD) is in City B, which is 8 time zones away from City A. then you will face a problem —— **How to tell the distant colleagues about the latest ticket's state change every day?**.
 If you use JIRA, you will find that JIRA does not have a page and records a state of ticket at different time points.
 And then, it's time for the project to come out.

 ## Features